altmattr/2024-honours/mifta/0314_why_use_pipit_over_lustre_or_scade.md

          1. Helps prove properties of all possible states of the system
       2. This transition system is `verified to be an abstraction of the original semantics`
          1. **Inference**: So proved properties of the transition system should apply to both the High level Pipit code, and the compiled code in C (To check with Matt)
+         2. **Scope**: When we use Obc, it is not within the scope of this thesis to prove/verify that the Obc code is an abstraction of the original Pipit semantics.
+If we get the time for that, we will do the proof.
 3. **Microcontroller Code generation with Low\***
    1. Pipit/F* is converted to Low*, which is translated to effecient C code while preserving the original F*/Pipit specifications.
 To execute programs, Pipit can generate executable code, which is total and semantics-preserving [1]
       1. **Inference**: The C code generated from Low* should have the same semantics as the high level specification written using Pipit, addressing the potential semantic mismatch issue (To check with Matt)